seanbradley/supertool/README.md

 1. A user inputs a USER PROMPT of untested Python code
 2. Claude refactors the code in accord with best practice (algorighmic efficiency, cyclomatic complexity, PEP8, etc.)
-3. ChatGPT reviews the refactor and either accepts or refects the refactored code.
+3. ChatGPT reviews the refactor and either accepts or rejects the refactored code.

 ## TODO